« back to the homepage for other pollution info

 This map shows those schools within 150m of roads with over 10,000 vehicles a day.
 Click on a number to zoom in and see all the schools in that area.

 The GLA funds a programme called Clean Air 4 Schools.
 This helps teachers, pupils and parent learn more about air pollution, how to reduce the harm they are exposed to, and steps the school can take to make a small difference to the air pollution levels in their area.
-Currently funding is very limited, but in the Green Group budget amendment I have pressed the Mayor to allocate £800k so all of the worst affected schools can take it up.
+Currently funding is very limited, but in the Green Group budget amendment I have pressed the Mayor to allocate £800k so all of the worst affected schools can trade to take it up.
 If you'd like to take this up at your school, contact details are on the LSX web site.

 The Mayor of London and the Government can also introduce policies to clean up London's air, such as: